Category Archives: Royal Relationships

 After the 1917 Russian Revolution, Rasputin’s daughter Matryona emigrated to France and later moved to the United States where she died in Los Angeles, California in 1977.
 In 1920, the property of Rasputin’s son Dmitry was confiscated and nationalized by the Soviet Union government.
 Rasputin’s widow Praskovya Feodorovna, his son Dmitry, and his daughter Varvara were deprived of their voting rights in 1922 because they were considered “malicious elements.”
 In the 1930s, all three were arrested by the NKVD, which committed mass executions without trial and administered the Gulag system of forced labor camps in Siberia during the regime of Joseph Stalin.
 The trace of all three was lost in the labor camps.

 In 1897, Rasputin developed a renewed interest in religion and left his hometown Pokrovskoye to go on a pilgrimage.
-At that time, Rasputin was twenty-eight-years-old, married for ten years, and had a young son with another child on the way, so it would seem like an odd time for him to leave his family.
-Various sources suggest he left to escape punishment for his role in a horse theft, or perhaps he had a vision of the Virgin Mary or of St. Simeon of Verkhoturye, or he was inspired by a young theological student he had met.
+At that time, Rasputin was twenty-eight years old, married for ten years, and had a young son with another child on the way, so it would seem like an odd time for him to leave his family.
+Various sources suggest he left to escape punishment for his role in a horse theft, or perhaps he had a vision of the Virgin Mary or St. Simeon of Verkhoturye, or he was inspired by a young theological student he had met.
 Earlier, Rasputin had undertaken shorter pilgrimages but this pilgrimage to the St. Nicholas Monastery in Verkhoturye transformed him.
 After spending several months at the monastery, Rasputin returned to his village as a changed man.
 He looked disheveled, became a vegetarian, stopped drinking alcohol, and fervently prayed and sang hymns.

 Rasputin spent the next several years as a strannik, a holy wanderer or pilgrim.
-He left Pokrovskoye for months or even years at a time to wander the country and visit holy sites.
+He left Pokrovskoye for months or even years to wander the country and visit holy sites.
 By the early 1900s, Rasputin had developed a circle of followers in Siberia.
 After visiting Kazan, local church officials gave him a letter of recommendation to Ivan Nikolayevich Stragorodsky, known as Bishop Sergei, the rector of the St. Petersburg Theological Seminary at the Alexander Nevsky Monastery, and arranged for him to travel to St. Petersburg.
 Once in St. Petersburg, Rasputin met Russian Orthodox church officials including Archimandrite Theofan, who was so impressed with Rasputin that he invited him to stay in his home.
 It was through Theofan that Rasputin attracted some of his early and influential followers in St. Petersburg.

 Rasputin surrounded by his admirers in St. Petersburg; Credit – Wikipedia